TristonC/nvim-config/README.md

-# nvim config for deep learning programmer
+# neovim config for deep learning programmers

 A repo to config the Neovim on my MacOS and Ubuntu Linux systems.
 It might need adjustment if it used in other OS.